puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 This method involves more work as a PR needs to be made and additional branches also need to be made, but this is the cleanest method and the easiest to revert should something go wrong.

-### Create a PR from `future_production` into `production`
+## Create a PR from `future_production` into `production`

 This method is faster, but there are more places where merge conflicts could pop up.
-If using this method, it is very important to have kept `future_production` up to date with `production` by frequently rebasing (maybe at the start of each day):
+If using this method, it is very important to have keep `future_production` up to date with `production` by frequently rebasing (maybe at the start of each day):

 ```
 [control-repo]$ git checkout future_production